controlplaneio/threat-modelling-labs/course-materials/README.md

 ### Building an example Graphviz attack tree

-- The source file for the example Graphviz attack tree used in Module 1 can be found at: [Example attack tree] (example_tree.dot)
+- The source file for the example Graphviz attack tree used in Module 1 can be found at: [Example attack tree](example_tree.dot)

 - We have provided a Dockerfile that can be used to generate `.png` files from Graphviz `.dot` files: [Dockerfile](Dockerfile)